 MAN Energy Solutions, whose two-stroke engines power approximately 80% of the world's ocean-going main propulsion, runs PrimeServ Assist — a 24/7 proactive monitoring service built on the MAN CEON cloud platform.
 PrimeServ Assist uses real-time sensor data, AI-driven diagnostics, and remote operating centres staffed by MAN engineers to detect anomalies before they become failures.
 TORM, one of the largest product tanker operators, is among the fleets using the service across its MAN-powered vessels.

 Wärtsilä runs Expert Insight, covering its four-stroke and dual-fuel engine portfolio.
-The service combines on-board edge computing with shore-based analytics through a global network of Expertise Centres in Singapore, Houston, and Hamburg.
-In February 2025, Wärtsilä signed a Lifecycle Agreement with CMA CGM covering 14 LNG-fuelled container ships — five 15,000 TEU (twenty-foot equivalent unit) vessels and nine 23,000 TEU vessels — that includes Expert Insight monitoring for main engines, auxiliaries, and turbocharger management.
+The service combines on-board edge computing with shore-based analytics through a global network of Expertise Centres in Houston, Dubai, and Trieste — covering the Americas, Middle East/Asia, and Europe.
+In February 2025, Wärtsilä signed a Lifecycle Agreement with CMA CGM covering 14 LNG-fuelled container ships — five 15,000 TEU vessels and nine 23,000 TEU vessels — that includes Expert Insight monitoring for main engines, auxiliaries, and turbocharger management.
 NYK piloted the same service on two LNG carriers, Marvel Falcon and LNG Sakura, with the potential for fleet-wide deployment.

 WinGD, the Swiss-Chinese two-stroke engine maker (formerly part of Wärtsilä, now owned by CSSC), operates WiDE — the WinGD Integrated Digital Expert — which monitors X-DF dual-fuel engines.
 WinGD piloted condition-based maintenance with Bernhard Schulte Shipmanagement on an LNG carrier powered by X72DF engines, estimating remaining useful life for cylinder liners, piston rings, exhaust valves, fuel pumps, and fuel injectors.